 Due to rain, the desert was not passable with vehicles on one of my journeys.
 So my dad (70 years old) and I chose the boat.
 From Cabo de la Vela it takes about 40 minutes to a small “harbor” with fishing boats.
-Our journey took about 3 hours and was comfortable because the sea was very nice with us.
-Arrived, we visited different destinations with a on site vehicle.
+Our journey took about 3 hours and was comfortable because the sea was very nice to us.
+Arrived, we visited different destinations with an on-site vehicle.

-For the fishing boats, engine and condition can vary a lot.
-If you are unlucky, you drive 5 hours in high seas with the corresponding side effects.
-Or the boat does not drive due to high waves, or has an engine failure, a leak or whatever.
+For the fishing boats, the engine and condition can vary a lot.
+If you are unlucky, you drive 5 hours on high seas with the corresponding side effects.
+Or the boat does not drive due to high waves or has an engine failure, a leak or whatever.
 But maybe everything is perfect like mine.

 Arrival by 4×4